Deterministic Web QA

 exitCode: 0

-• +Deterministic — same YAML, same result
+• +Deterministic execution — same YAML hunt, same result every time

-• +Structured JSON output and exit codes
+• +Structured JSON output and exit codes for agent branching

 Page analysis